Key Associates

 Douglas Hamilton, Glasgow

-Canada.
+Douglas Hamilton has had a long career as a journalist and editor in Europe and in Canada.
 He has worked in a senior capacity as a business writer for The Glasgow Herald and for Business A.M. in London.
-Prior to that he worked for Canadian Press and The Montreal Daily News covering parliamentary affairs, and is at home in broadcasting as a former editor/producer with the Canadian Broadcasting Corporation in Montreal.
+Prior to that he worked for Canadian Press and the Montreal Daily News covering parliamentary affairs, and is at home in broadcasting, having worked as editor/producer with the Canadian Broadcasting Corporation.
 He has also worked as chief speechwriter for the Canadian Minister of Energy, Mines and Resources.

-Alex Wynter, Geneva / London
+Alex Wynter, London

-Alex Wynter is a freelance consultant, advising clients on media relations and strategy and creating or editing multimedia products for a number of agencies including the International Federation of Red Cross and Red Crescent Societies, the World Health Organization, the World Food Programme and WWF International.
+Alex Wynter is a freelance media consultant, advising clients on media relations and strategy and creating or editing multimedia products for a number of agencies including the International Federation of Red Cross and Red Crescent Societies, the World Health Organization, the World Food Programme and WWF International.
 He has also worked extensively in broadcasting for such organizations as BBC World Service, Worldwide Television News and Associated Press Television.
-Alex is now an accredited media tutor for the Reuters Foundation.
+Alex is an accredited media tutor for the Reuters Foundation.

 Australia